Eagle Eye

 Sunday, August 25, 2024

 Hello Everyone, my name is Mehmet* and I am 13 years old.
 Like some other children, I ended up wearing glasses three years ago.
-They have become my companion.
+We have been through so much together.

 They are the first thing I search for as soon as I open my eyes in the morning.
-Without them, my world is unclear, vague and quite scary.
+Without them, my world is foggy and scary.
 They are my comfort and clarity.
-At the same time, I have a love-hate relationship with my glasses.
+However, to be honest, I have a love-hate relationship with my glasses.
 I need them to function but I hate how they look on me and how they make me feel.

 One incident was enough to make me thankful for them.